 For Additional Information - No Link Provided

 23. Does your state law or policy require the financial institution and/or state to hold the attached assets during the challenge or appeal time frame?
-If yes, provide the statutory citation and time frames.
+If yes, provide the statutory citation and time frames. |

 Yes, the notice of lien/levy sent to the financial institution freezes the account and directs the financial institution to make payment 15-21 days later.
 During this time, the obligor may file a contest as provided in the notice.
 The notice gives the obligor 10 days to contest.
 Financial institution assets are generally secured through the lien process.
 Texas Family Code Section 157.3145.

-For Additional Information - exit disclaimer
+For Additional Information -

 24. What amount or percentage of the noncustodial parent's financial assets are eligible for attachment?
 Is this different for joint accounts?
-Please explain.
+Please explain. |

 All (100 %) of the noncustodial parent's financial assets are eligible for attachment, but to the amount of child support arrears.
 If the account is a joint account, upon receipt of a Notice of Child Support Lien, a noncustodial parent and any person who has co-ownership interest in the account may request a review of the case to challenge the noncustodial parent's ownership and provide proof of account ownership.
-Any person who has co-ownership interest in an account must prove ownership.

 For Additional Information - No Link Provided

-25. What are the criteria for a noncustodial parent and/or joint account holder to contest a financial institution attachment?
+25. What are the criteria for an obligor or joint account holder to contest a financial institution attachment? |

 For Additional Information - No Link Provided